 (Source: Wikipedia and Personal Communication)

-Ryushin Shouchi Ryu Canada is affiliated with Ryushin Shouchi Ryu Headquarters in Tokyo, Japan, offering regular classes and hosting periodic training intensives to individuals interested in studying this dynamic and historic style of Japanese swordsmanship.
-As of November 2018, Mountain Coast Aikikai and North Vancouver Aikikai have consolidated the training at the North Vancouver Aikikai dojo.
+Mountain Coast Aikikai is affiliated with Ryushin Shouchi Ryu Headquarters in Tokyo, Japan, and offers regular classes and hosts periodic training intensives to individuals interested in studying this dynamic and historic style of Japanese swordsmanship.

 HOW TO START IAIJUTSU TRAINING

-If you are interested in studying the art of Ryushin Shouchi Ryu Iaijutsu, you are invited to contact Ryushin Shouchi Ryu Canada (www.ryushin.ca) to learn more about the training.
+If you are interested in studying the art of Ryushin Shouchi Ryu Iaijutsu, you are invited to contact us to learn more about the training.

-Prospective members are welcome to observe any scheduled Iaijutsu class, either by making an appointment via email, in advance of the class, or by arriving at the dojo 10-15 minutes before the start time of the class you wish to observe.
+Prospective members are welcome to observe a scheduled Iaijutsu class by making an appointment via email, in advance of the class.

-The schedule is subject to last-minute changes, so please confirm prior to visiting the dojo to observe an Iaijutsu class.
+Note that our training schedule is subject to last-minute changes, so please be sure to contact us prior to visiting the dojo.